In this section

 - HLHS occurs slightly more often in boys than in girls.

-Hypoplastic left heart syndrome causes?
+Hypoplastic left heart syndrome causes and risk factors?

 Some congenital heart defects may have a genetic link, either occurring due to a defect in a gene, a chromosome abnormality, or environmental exposure, causing heart problems to occur more often in certain families.
 In hypoplastic left heart syndrome, there may be abnormalities of other organs, such as diaphragmatic hernia, omphalocele, and hypospadias.